populse/mia_processes/docs/source/documentation/bricks/preprocess/fsl/Smooth.rst

 **Optional inputs with default value parameters:**

-- *fwhm*
-    Specify the full-width at half maximum of the Gaussian smoothing kernel (a float) in mm (not voxels).
+- *fwhm* (a float, optional, default value is 6.0) Specify the full-width at half maximum of the Gaussian smoothing kernel in mm (not voxels).
     Will be converted internally to sigma in mm (not voxels), using approximately `2.355 * sigma = fwhm <https://brainder.org/2011/08/20/gaussian-kernels-convert-fwhm-to-sigma/>`_.
 Mutually exclusive with sigma.

     ::

-      default value.
+      ex.
 6.0

-- *out_prefix*
-    Specify the string to be prepended to the filename of the smoothed image file (a string).
+- *out_prefix* (a string, optional, default value is 's') Specify the string to be prepended to the filename of the smoothed image file.

     ::

-      default value. s_
+      ex. 's_'

-- *output_type*
+- *output_type* ('NIFTI' or 'NIFTI_GZ', optional, default value is NIFTI)
     | Format of the output image (one of NIFTI, NIFTI_GZ).
     |   NIFTI: \*.nii
     |   NIFTI_GZ: \*.nii.gz

     ::

-      default value.
+      ex.
 NIFTI

 **Optional inputs parameters:**

-- *sigma*
+- *sigma* (a float, optionnal)
-    Specify the standard deviation of the filter (a float) in mm (not voxels).
+    Specify the standard deviation of the filter in mm (not voxels).
 Mutually exclusive with fwhm.

     ::